insightlake/Virtual-Agent-Framework/README.md

 Installation using docker
 ------
 * Download or clone the repository.
-* cd docker
+* cd /docker
-* docker-compose -f docker-compose.yaml up --build
+* Run `docker-compose -f docker-compose.yaml up --build`
 * Open browser with URL as http://localhost:8080/

 License